 top of page

-Requirements for Business Visitor Visas
+Requirements for Business Visit Visas

-Work Related Routes: Representing your Business in the UK with confidence
+Business Visa Related Routes: Representing your Business in the UK with confidence

-Business Visas are designed for individuals or company representatives who intend to travel to the UK for the purpose of engaging in a permitted short-term unpaid activity.
+Business Visit Visas are designed for individuals or company representatives who intend to travel to the UK for the purpose of engaging in a permitted short-term unpaid activity.
 This route falls under the Standard Visitor route, which allows individuals to visit the UK for a temporary period of up to 6 months in accordance with your visa.
-It's important to state that this route does not lead to settlement in the UK, and each visitor must make a separate application, even if they are traveling as part of a group.
+It's important to state that this route does not lead to settlement in the UK, and each visitor must make a separate submission, even if they are traveling as part of a group.

 Section headings:

-2. Visa National Preconditions
+2. Visa National Requirement

-3. Visa Permitted Activities
+3. Work Permitted Activities

-9. Intention to Leave the UK at the end of your business trip
+4. Intention to Leave the UK at the end of your business trip

-10. Financial Obligations for UK Trips
+5. Financial Obligations for UK Trips

-11. English Language & Validity Period Criteria
+6. English Language & Validity Period Criteria

-13. Visa Fees
+8. Visa Fees

-14. How Our Adviser Can Help
+9. How Our Adviser Can Help

-Get in Touch
+10. Get in Touch

 visual map guide of step-by-step process of submitting a UK Spouse visa